Zastinian/HedystiaDocs/docs/db/start.md

 # Getting Started

 `@hedystia/db` is a type-safe, lightweight, and incredibly fast ORM designed for the Hedystia framework.
-It provides first-class TypeScript support, an intuitive API, and multiple database drivers including SQLite, MySQL, File, and S3.
+It provides first-class TypeScript support, an intuitive API, and multiple database drivers including SQLite, MySQL, PostgreSQL, File, and S3.

 ## Installation